schombert/Project-Alice/docs/parser_generator.md

 The next most common item is the `group`, which is in the form `yyy = { ... }` where `...` is itself a list of zero or more items.
 Strictly speaking, any of the parsers generated parses a single group (we treat the entirely of the contents of the file as an implicit group).
 When a parser encounters a group, it hands the contents of that group off to another parser and then does something with the return value it gets back.

 Then we have the much rarer items.
 Occasionally we find a `free value`, i.e. something looking like just `yyy` but not followed by a supported association type (the most common of these are numbers).
 All of these are sent to the same free value handler.
-And then there is the rarest of all, the `free set` which looks like `{ ... }`, i.e. a list of items but without the label you expect to find on a group.
-The contents of each list are parsed by the free set handler.
+And then there is the rarest of all, the `free group` which looks like `{ ... }`, i.e. a list of items but without the label you expect to find on a group.
+The contents of each list are parsed by the free group handler.
+(Note, at one point these things were called free sets or just sets, and you may still see some of that terminology in the source files.)

 Note that comments don't need to be accounted for; they are filtered out before the parser would see them.
 (That's right, there is a tiny preprocessor.)